How to get Ordained in Massachusetts to Officiate

 2. How Do You Perform a Wedding in Massachusetts

-Important note: Massachusetts requires all ministers to register with the Secretary of the Commonwealth in order to officiate marriages, and out-of-state ministers have a separate registration process.
-Make sure to mention your residency status when you speak with the Secretary's office to complete the correct registration process.
+Massachusetts requires all ministers to register with the Secretary of the Commonwealth in order to officiate marriages, and there are different registration processes for resident ministers and out-of-state ministers.

 3. Massachusetts Wedding Officiant Requirements

-Once you've spoken with Massachusetts officials to determine what you need, simply place an order for those items through our website.
+As you prepare your application to the Secretary of the Commonwealth and determine which documents you need, simply place an order for those items here on our website.
 Most of our ministers in Massachusetts decide to order a Classic Wedding Set and an Official Letter of Good Standing.

-The primary reason for obtaining these documents (aside from showing off to your friends, of course) is to provide proof of ordination to county marriage officials.
+The primary reason for obtaining these documents is to provide proof of ordination to state marriage officials.
 However, having a certified copy of your ordination certificate on hand will also give some much-deserved peace of mind to the couple.
-We recommend order your materials well in advance of the ceremony to make sure they arrive on time.
+We recommend you order your materials well in advance of the ceremony to ensure sure that they arrive on time.

 4. How to Get a Massachusetts Marriage License